 - Satisfactory clinical performance.
-Unsatisfactory clinical performance in a course with a clinical component is considered a failure in the course.
+Unsatisfactory clinical or lab performance in a course with a clinical component is considered a failure in the course.

-Withdrawal and Readmission: Students who do not complete course objectives for personal reasons, receive less than a “C” grade in theory, are unable to pass math competency exams, or who receive a clinical unsatisfactory evaluation for any nursing course are withdrawn from the Nursing Program.
+Withdrawal and Readmission: Students who do not complete course objectives for personal or medical reasons, receive less than a “C” grade in theory, are unable to pass math competency exams, or who receive a clinical/lab unsatisfactory evaluation for any nursing course are withdrawn from the Nursing Program.
 This student does not progress to the next level of courses.
+A cummulative GPA of 2.5 or higher is required to re-admit to the program.
 Refer to the Withdrawal and Readmission Policy in the Nursing Student Handbook.

-Nursing Program Changes: The College and the Nursing faculty reserve the right to change policies in effect at the time of catalog publication.
+Nursing Program Changes: The College and the Nursing faculty reserve the right to change policies at any time.
 The nursing program continuously updates its program of study to meet changing health needs.
 Requirement changes, updates and all information regarding the nursing program can be obtained through the nursing office (N120) or the Admissions Specialist for nursing (located in advising within the Welcome Center area of the College).